-From 1 January 2015, ECEWI can be prevented from issuing you with a nationally recognised VET qualification or Statement of Attainment when you complete your course if you do not have a valid USI.
-In addition, we are required to include your USI in the data we are required to submit to the National Centre for Vocational Education Research (NCVER).
+- Under section 11 of the Act, any personal information and identity documents obtained to create a USI must not be retained, unless we are required by another law to keep the information.
+If storing a record of a USI we take all reasonable steps to protect that record from misuse, interference, loss, unauthorised access, modification or disclosure. - We will not create a USI on your behalf. - Under section 53 of the Act, ECEWI can be prevented from issuing you with a nationally recognised VET qualification or Statement of Attainment when you complete your course if you do not have a valid USI. - In addition, we are required to include your USI in the data we are required to submit to the National Centre for Vocational Education Research (NCVER).

-A USI is a reference number and creates a secure online record of your nationally recognised training.

 Because the USI is linked to NCVER data collection, any nationally recognised training and qualifications you have gained anywhere in Australia with any RTO are captured in one place.

 You are able to access your training record by logging on to the USI portal.
+If you require an exemption, you will need to arrange for the exemption letter and provide us with a copy.
+This exemption letter will be accepted without question.